Start saving today for a healthier tomorrow

 What is the expense ratio of the mutual funds?

 The expense ratio will vary by fund.
-You can find this information in the fund’s prospectus or the current Morningstar® report by clicking on the fund name in your myHSAinvestments investment account.
-We make every effort to provide the share class with the lowest possible expense ratio available.
+You can find this information in the fund’s prospectus which can be accessed through the Fund Performance Dashboard.
+Click on "Resource Links" to view a funds prospectus, fact sheet, or Morningstar® page We make every effort to provide the share class with the lowest possible expense ratio available.

 How will I know if the funds I choose are subject to redemption or exchange fees?